jordanlaor/minecraft-weekend-project/README.md

 - each block will have a data-type attribute that will hold the type of the block.
   - basic block type is sky.
   - the types are: dirt, sky, wood, stone
+  - based on the data-type the block will have different bg image.
+  - if a block has a data-type other than sky it cant change type.
+  - based on inventory a new block can be added